CLIMAAX/crabook/crabook/CRA_steps/analysis/scenarios.md

 By systematically developing and analyzing multiple climate and socio-economic scenarios, we can better understand potential future risks and develop strategies that are robust across a range of possible futures.
 This approach enhances our ability to plan effectively, allocate resources wisely, and build resilience against the uncertainties of climate change.

 Ideally, the analysis should be carried out for all the scenario combinations, and the selection of which strategy to use should be based on the evaluation of which is best able to cope with all possible future developments.
 In reality, most analyses are carried out for a limited number of scenarios.
-The climate risk management strategy that results from this is then analyzed in a 'scenario analysis' to test the strategy for its robustness and flexibility in other possible futures.
+The [climate risk management](../CRM) strategy that results from this is then analyzed in a 'scenario analysis' to test the strategy for its robustness and flexibility in other possible futures.

+(scenarios-background-reading)=
 ## Background reading

 - Buskop, F. E.; Sperna Weiland, F.; van den Hurk, B. (2024).
 Amplifying exploration of regional climate risks: Clustering future projections on regionally relevant impact drivers instead of emission scenarios.
 Environmental Research: Climate, 3(4), 045030.
 DOI: [10.1088/2752-5295/ad9f8f](https://doi.org/10.1088/2752-5295/ad9f8f).